operator-framework/java-operator-sdk/docs/content/en/docs/features/_index.md

 ## InformerEventSource Multi-Cluster Support

 It is possible to handle resources for remote cluster with `InformerEventSource`.
-To do so, simply just set a client that connects to a remote cluster:
+To do so, simply set a client that connects to a remote cluster:

 ```java